ashwinerve2/My-web-project/Project Phases/Phase 3 (Improvements).md

 ### Outcome

-The enhancements led to a more polished and user-friendly application.
+The application is able to fulfill its promise as defined in previous phases.
+The enhancements led to a more polished and a reliable application.
 Users can now interact with the converter and calculator more efficiently, with clear feedback and a visually appealing interface.
+Still there is room for improvements.